-If you’ve been beavering away in the workshop building something that has saved you time, money or hassle, you should enter Farmers Weekly’s inventions competition.
+If you’ve been beavering away in the workshop building something that has saved you time, money or hassle, you should enter Farmers Weekly‘s Farm Inventions competition.

-For instance, 2010’s inventions competition winner – Cornish farmer David Carbis – displayed the first full-production models of his bag lifter and bale spike at this year’s Grassland show.
+For instance, 2010’s Farm Inventions competition winner – Cornish farmer David Carbis – displayed the first full-production models of his bag lifter and bale spike at this year’s Grassland show.

 As ever, there are three categories:

-- Simple machines are those that took less than half a day to put together.
+- Simple machines – those that took less than half a day to put together.

-- Complex ones would have taken several days (or weeks) to design and make.
+- Complex – anything that has taken several days (or weeks) to design and make.
 These often involve an engine and relatively complex set of electrics or hydraulics.

 Who is eligible to enter?

-Farmers, contractors, farm managers and workers are all welcome.
+Farmers, contractors, farm managers and workers are welcome.

 What if I’ve entered my design in other inventions competitions in the past?